-Oryx Productions at 93 Feet East
+Oryx Productions: A Night of Pop-Up Plays at 93 Feet East

 Tucked away on Brick Lane is 93 Feet East.
 This bar with a gritty, underground atmosphere has an unexpected addition to its calendar of live events in the form of experimental plays showcasing new writing and directing talent.
 Oryx Productions are an up-and-coming theatre company, inviting young playwrights to push the limits of experimental theatre, with Zoe Sharp and Emma Penny arranging for budding directors and actors to collaborate to create four pop-up plays, rehearsed during the week with volunteer participants and then performed on Tuesday evenings.